 Last out not least came variety.
 It was a struggle at first to create a poster that represented variety, without looking cluttered.
 I was very happy with the rain-like scene I created, and the variety of shapes and colors I used.
 The concept of using color, shape, texture, line, and value to create variety are shown through the poster.

 Thanks for taking the time to check out my blog and my newest Teachers Pay Teachers addition.
 Check out my TPT shop here.
 Help me spread the word about my blog by sharing with others.
 I couldn’t do it without you.
-Thanks for stopping by!
+Check out more blog posts here.
+Don’t forget to follow me on Instagram and TikTok for weekly visual journal demos.
+Until next time!